Tour of Hāli’imaile Community Garden

 Group Project Days

-Group project days are offered twice a month.
+Group project days are offered.
 The garden is maintained and operated 100% through volunteer efforts.

 Open Houses, Parties, Classes